Mathews67/Learning-Management-Ssystem/README.md

 - Add new teachers
 - Manage user roles and permissions

+Additionally, students can view their grades, subjects, and results once published by the teacher, enabling a transparent academic performance tracking system.

 The system is developed using PHP for server-side logic, MySQL for database management, and Bootstrap for styling.

 ## Features